There are two main kinds of investment strategy: Active and Passive.

 He even goes further stating: "Active trading, attempts to “time” market movements, inadequate diversification, the payment of high and unnecessary fees to managers and advisors [...] can destroy the decent returns that a life-long owner of equities would otherwise enjoy".

 A debate about the two approaches has been ongoing since the early 1970s.
-Supporters of the passive management argument include academic researchers and privately funded research centers... while active management is rather favored by larger financial institutions.
+Supporters of the passive management argument include academic researchers and privately funded research centres... while active management is rather favored by larger financial institutions.